One of the most special moments in this website history is the birth of a baby through egg donation.

-I had always hoped that The Mummy Project would be of service to local families.
+I had always hoped that The Mummy Project (now called Newy with Kids) would be of service to local families.
 But I never imagined that it would bring together two local families to create a new life.
 Back in December 2014, I wrote an article about egg donation.
 In this article, I featured a local reader Louise* who was searching for a donated egg to give her daughter a sibling.
 After the article was published, I was contacted by another reader Shannon* who wanted her details passed along to Louise.

 The result was a baby girl born earlier this year.